bootprint/bootprint-openapi/README.md

 This option can contain the path to an additional lesscss-file that contains theme-adaptions.
 You can use it (for example) to specify different color schemes for the css.
-Take a look at http://getbootstrap.com/css/#less to see what can be changed in the bootstrap-theme.
+Take a look at [the bootstrap documention](http://getbootstrap.com/css/#less) to see what can be changed in the bootstrap-theme.

 The less-file provided here, is imported after all other less-files in use, so you should be able to override all properties in here.